FAQ

 What We Distribute.

-Plastic bottles leach chemicals when they sit in extreme heat.
-At 110+ degrees, that's not a theoretical risk — it's a certainty.
-Aseptic cartons don't have that problem.
-They're shelf-stable without refrigeration, built from renewable paperboard, and have a lower carbon footprint than plastic or aluminum.
-The flat carton panels also give sponsors more visible branding surface than a curved bottle, which is what makes the funding model work.
+The cartons we produce are paper-based aseptic — no BPA, no plastic leaching, no microplastics in the carton itself.
+They're shelf-stable without refrigeration, built from FSC-certified renewable paperboard with natural inks, and have a lower carbon footprint than plastic or aluminum production.
+The flat panels also give sponsors more visible acknowledgment surface than a curved bottle, which is what makes the sponsor funding model work.

-Volunteers hand out cartons directly at outdoor events, city cooling centers, heat relief sites, and high-traffic areas like bus stops during peak heat season.
+Volunteers hand out water directly at outdoor events, city cooling centers, heat relief sites, and high-traffic areas like bus stops during peak heat season.
 No eligibility checks, no paperwork, no questions.
 If you're outside in the heat and you want water, you get water.

 For Businesses.